Pilla Zamindar: Plot

-In the final year, PJ forms a student club and helps the villagers in various aspects, like bringing the teachers back to the school and fixing the roads and potholes.
-Ammiraju, PJ's opponent in the election, tries to win playing the caste card but fails to do so.
-PJ provides logical arguments for the betterment of the college and gets elected, satisfying the last of his grandfather's wishes.
+In the final year, PJ forms a student club and helps the villagers in various ways, including bringing the teachers back to the school and fixing the roads and potholes.
+Ammiraju, who is also the opponent of PJ in the election, tries to win by playing the caste card but fails.
+PJ provides logical arguments for improving the college and gets elected, satisfying the last of his grandfather's wishes.

-PJ not only succeeds in fulfilling the conditions laid down by his grandfather but also transforms into a good person.
+PJ not only fulfills the conditions laid down by his grandfather but also becomes a good person.
 On the day of his graduation, he risks his entire property to save Kanna Babu's life.
-As PJ was ready to abandon his property for saving a friend in need, he earns back his wealth and the love of all.
+As PJ was ready to abandon his property to save a friend in need, he earned back his wealth and the love of all.

+During the mid-credits scene, Ammiraju hires a gangster, Bangkok, to kidnap Sindhu and ruin her life as well as her reputation.
+But Chamki gets kidnapped instead because of his disguise.
+PJ's friends also informed him of Sindhu's kidnapping, but after witnessing that Sindhu had just heard this and standing unscathed, they realized what had happened after Pulakesi searched for Chamki.
+Unknown about this blunder committed by Bangkok, Ammiraju calls PJ to tell him that he will succeed in his motive.
+PJ tries to stop him, but Ammiraju doesn't listen.
+He goes to commit a crime, and his friends have fun, only to realize Bangkok's mistake later on.

 Production

-Nani and Srinivas Avasarala are once again seen together in this film after Ashta Chemma.
-G. Ashok opted most of the same crew who previously worked with him in Aakasa Ramanna for this film.
-They include Praveen Poodi handling the editing, Sai Sriram handling the camera, Chandrashekar writing the dialogues and finally Manivasan doing the art.
-Popular Kannada actress Haripriya was cast for the role of Sindhu, love interest of the main lead.
-Bindu Madhavi was cast for the role of Amrutha and Srinivas Avasarala was cast for the role of Nani's friend.
-Being a comedy film, it features most of the Telugu comedians like M. S. Narayana, Dhanraj, Ramesh, Raghu, Venu and Vennela Kishore.
+Nani and Srinivas Avasarala are once again seen together in this film after Ashta Chamma.
+G. Ashok opted for most of the same crew who previously worked with him in Aakasa Ramanna for this film.
+They include Praveen Poodi handling editing, Sai Sriram handling the camera, Chandrashekar writing the dialogues, and finally Manivasan handling art.
+Popular Kannada actress Haripriya was cast as Sindhu, the love interest of the main lead.
+Bindu Madhavi was cast as Amrutha, and Srinivas Avasarala was cast as Nani's friend.
+Being a comedy film, it features most of the Telugu comedians like M. S. Narayana, Dhanraj, Ramesh, Raghu, Venu, and Vennela Kishore.
 Meghna Naidu did a special song in the movie.
-M. S. Narayana was cast in a role of Telugu lecturer, his previous real life job before becoming an actor.
+M. S. Narayana was cast in the role of a Telugu lecturer, his previous real-life job before becoming an actor.
 Chandrashekar Gundimeda assisted Ashok with the dialogues.
-Shooting of the film began in October 2010 and was initially planned to release in April 2011. but the film got delayed due to 2011 Telugu film industry strike.
+Shooting of the film began in October 2010 and was initially planned to be released in April 2011. but the film got delayed due to the 2011 Telugu film industry strike.
 The movie was completed in August 2011 and the film was released in October 2011.
 Shooting was predominantly done in Hyderabad and Guntur.